openstack/openstack-manuals/doc/networking-guide/source/scenario_provider_ovs.rst

   * Instance 2: 198.51.100.11 with MAC address *I2*

+* Instance 1 resides on compute node 1 and uses provider network 1.
+* Instance 2 resides on compute node 2 and uses provider network 2.
+* Instance 1 sends a packet to instance 2.

 The following steps involve compute node 1:

 #.
 The instance 1 ``tap`` interface (1) forwards the packet to the Linux
    bridge ``qbr``.
 The packet contains destination MAC address *TG1* because the destination resides on another network.
 #.
-Security group rules (2) on the Linux bridge ``qbr`` handle state tracking
+Security group rules (2) on the Linux bridge ``qbr`` handle firewalling
-   for the packet.
+   and state tracking for the packet.
 #.
 The Linux bridge ``qbr`` forwards the packet to the Open vSwitch
    integration bridge ``br-int``.
 #.
 The Open vSwitch integration bridge ``br-int`` adds the internal tag for
    provider network 1.
 #.
 The Open vSwitch integration bridge ``br-int`` forwards the packet to
-   the Open vSwitch provider bridge ``br-ex``.
+   the Open vSwitch provider bridge ``br-provider``.
 #.
-The Open vSwitch provider bridge ``br-ex`` replaces the internal tag
+The Open vSwitch provider bridge ``br-provider`` replaces the internal tag
    with the actual VLAN tag (segmentation ID) of provider network 1.
 #.
-The Open vSwitch VLAN bridge ``br-ex`` forwards the packet to the
+The Open vSwitch VLAN bridge ``br-provider`` forwards the packet to the
-   physical network infrastructure via the external network interface.
+   physical network infrastructure via the provider network interface.

 The following steps involve the physical network infrastructure:

 #.
 A switch (3) handles any VLAN tag operations between provider network 1
    and the router (4).
 #.
 A router (4) routes the packet from provider network 1 to provider
    network 2.
 #.
 A switch (3) handles any VLAN tag operations between the router (4) and
    provider network 2.
 #.
 A switch (3) forwards the packet to compute node 2.

 The following steps involve compute node 2:

 #.
-The external network interface forwards the packet to the Open vSwitch
+The provider network interface forwards the packet to the Open vSwitch
-   provider bridge ``br-ex``.
+   provider bridge ``br-provider``.
 #.
-The Open vSwitch provider bridge ``br-ex`` forwards the packet to the
+The Open vSwitch provider bridge ``br-provider`` forwards the packet to the
    Open vSwitch integration bridge ``br-int``.
 #.
 The Open vSwitch integration bridge ``br-int`` replaces the actual
    VLAN tag (segmentation ID) of provider network 2 with the internal tag.
 #.
 The Open vSwitch integration bridge ``br-int`` forwards the packet to
    the Linux bridge ``qbr``.
 #.
 Security group rules (5) on the Linux bridge ``qbr`` handle firewalling
    and state tracking for the packet.
 #.
 The Linux bridge ``qbr`` forwards the packet to the ``tap`` interface (6)
    on instance 2.